 In the same period the average days days to production went from 53 days to 19 days

-Teams will use what works for them, and rightly so as change for the sake of it is not good.
-I completely understand successful Scrum teams not attempting this approach, however I think I have shown that there is a lot to gain by making this transition, and would urge them to experiment.
+Teams will use what works for them, and rightly so.
+Change for the sake of it is not good.
+I completely understand successful Scrum teams not attempting this approach, however I believe there should always be a focus on improvement.
+We have gained a lot by making this transition, and would urge other teams to experiment.

 With Kanban the ethos of continuing to strive to improve is one of its most valuable attributes.
 Liberating workers from a set of rules regardless of how light they might appear can have a big impact.